mayanklahiri/node-superchild/README.md

   * `node.js` version 0.11.13 or higher, due to the use of `spawnSync`.
   * POSIX-compliant platform, such as Linux or Mac OS.

+## Source Code

+The full annotated source code of `superchild.js` follows, generated automatically by Docco.

 #### Helper utilities

   * [`Class JSONSieve`](http://mayanklahiri.github.io/node-superchild/json-sieve.html),